Understanding Different Types of Loans: A Quick Guide

 Slightly different from a personal loan, a personal line of credit functions similarly to a credit card.
 It’s revolving credit, which typically means there is a maximum credit limit, a required monthly minimum payment, and when the debt is paid off, money can be withdrawn again.

-The funds in a personal line of credit are generally accessed by writing checks or using a card, or by making transfers into another account.
+The funds in a personal line of credit are generally accessed by writing checks, using a card, or by making transfers into another account.

 Interest rates on a personal line of credit may be lower than the interest rates on a credit card.
-Like personal loans, there are both unsecured and secured personal lines of credit.
+Like personal loans, there are typically both unsecured and secured personal lines of credit available.

 Some credit cards offer the option to borrow cash against the card’s total cash advance limit.
-This is called a credit card cash advance.
+Doing so is called taking a credit card cash advance.
 The available cash advance amount may be different than the total available credit for purchases — that information is typically included on each credit card statement.

-Depending on the credit card company’s policy, there are a few ways to secure a cash advance: you can use your credit card at an ATM to withdraw money, borrow a cash advance from a credit union or bank, or request a cash advance from the credit card company directly.
+Depending on the credit card company’s policy, there are a few ways to secure a cash advance: You could use your credit card at an ATM to withdraw money, borrow a cash advance from a credit union or bank, or request a cash advance from the credit card company directly.

-Cash advances typically have some of the highest rates around.
+Cash advances typically have some of the highest interest rates around, higher still than your regular annual percentage rate (APR).
 There are often additional credit card fees associated with a cash advance transaction.
 Check your credit card disclosure terms for full details before taking a cash advance.

 The Takeaway